Free AU Shipping Over $100

 Your gut is home to trillions of bacteria that help you digest food, regulate your immune system and maintain a healthy weight.
 When this microbiome is out of balance - a condition called dysbiosis - it can negatively affect all aspects of your health, including skin conditions like acne or rosacea.
 A balanced microbiome also helps eliminate toxins from the body, so a lack of beneficial microbes may lead to increased toxicity in the body that can cause inflammation and irritation in the skin.

 What is not processed efficiently through the bowels presents through the skin.
 If you have a poor diet or a microbial imbalance in the gut, toxins may not be cleared quickly enough, resulting in a backlog, which then is pushed out through the skin.
 Ensuring you get enough fibre, lots of vegetables and taking a good multi strain probiotic supplement can help correct this imbalance.
 Apple cider vinegar is perfect for improving your gut health, as it contain lots of friendly bacteria.
-Consuming organic probiotic and prebiotic supplements is another way to add friendly bacteria and correct your gut health issues such as bloating, digestive problems, constipation etc.
+Consuming probiotic and prebiotic powder is another way to add friendly bacteria and correct your gut health issues such as bloating, digestive problems, constipation etc.

 To improve gut health: